mdogy/js-todo-dom-only/README.md

 # js-todo-dom-only
-Very simple JS Todo list using bootstrap
+Very simple JS Todo list using bootstrap for styling

+Simple form for adding and close box

+Illustrating basic dom manipultion for CSC743